JK-Liu7/MeDUET/README.md

 Note that we use "PersistentDataset" to pre-cache dataset for efficient training, which also requires additional storage.

 ### Downstream Generation

+We provide downstream generation examples based on SiT and DiT.

 (1) Before training downstream generation models, please first pre-compute the training latents and the corresponding MeDUET content/style factors:

 ```bash